Embedding Recycling for Language Models

 The candidate transformer models are fine-tuned using configurations suggested by \citet{devlin2018bert}, \citet{ding2022delta} and \citet{houlsby2019parameter}.
 For text classification, we feed the final hidden state of the \texttt{[CLS]} token into a linear classification layer.
 For NER and QA, we feed the final hidden states of each token into a linear classification layer with a softmax output.

-For all of the models, we apply a dropout of 0.1 to the transformer outputs and optimize for cross entropy loss using Adam \cite{kingma2014adam}.
+For all of the models, we apply a dropout of 0.1 to the transformer outputs and optimize for cross entropy loss using Adam \citep{kingma2014adam}.
 We employ a batch size of 32 across all tasks.
 We fine-tune using early stopping with a patience of 10, using a validation set for calculating loss for each epoch.
-We use a linear warmup followed by linear decay for training \cite{howard2018universal}, testing the following learning rate options: 1e-3, 2e-3, 1e-4, 2e-4, 1e-5, 2e-5, 5e-5, and 5e-6.
-For each transformer model and dataset, we select the best performing learning rate on the development set and report the corresponding test results.
+We use a linear warmup followed by linear decay for training \citep{howard2018universal}, testing the following learning rate options: 1e-3, 2e-3, 1e-4, 2e-4, 1e-5, 2e-5, 5e-5, and 5e-6.
+For the text classification and NER datasets, we select the best performing learning rate for each transformer model on the development set and report the corresponding test results.
+For the QA datasets, we select the best performing learning rate for each transformer model on the training set and report the corresponding results on the validation set.
 Additionally, for the adapter modules used in certain model configurations, we test bottleneck dimensions as part of our hyperparameter search: 24, 64, and 256.